zabbix/zabbix/templates/cloud/AWS/aws_ecs_http/README.md

 This template uses the GetMetricData CloudWatch API calls to list and retrieve metrics.
 For more information, please refer to the (CloudWatch pricing)[https://aws.amazon.com/cloudwatch/pricing/] page.

-Additional information about metrics and used API methods:
+Additional information about the metrics and used API methods:

 * Full metrics list related to ECS: https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/Container-Insights-metrics-ECS.html